Last updated on October 3rd, 2025 at 04:11 pm

 Knaus Berry Farm is how folks in the southern tip of Florida know cool weather has finally arrived.
 And in April, the end of the Knaus Berry season means the glorious winter is over.

-Knaus Berry farms will open for the winter on Tuesday, Oct.
-21, 2023.
+Knaus Berry farms opens for the winter in late October.

 From late October to mid-April, the line forms for the best fresh cinnamon buns and pecan rolls in Florida – some say the world.